qsebring3930/cs2mulch/_pages/insertionsort.md

 The two face-up cards **54** and **35** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort11-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 54, 35 added to right." %}
+{% include figure image_path="/assets/images/isort11-0.png" alt="35 placed in the collection." caption="35 placed in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **54** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort12-0.png" alt="Sample cards from the Acorn deck." caption="Swap 35 and 54." %}
+{% include figure image_path="/assets/images/isort12-0.png" alt="54 and 35 swapping positions in the collection." caption="54 and 35 swapping positions in the collection." %}

 The two face-up cards **47** and **35** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort13-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 47, flip down 54." %}
+{% include figure image_path="/assets/images/isort13-0.png" alt="47 and 35 being compared in the collection." caption="47 and 35 being compared in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **47** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort14-0.png" alt="Sample cards from the Acorn deck." caption="Swap 35 and 47." %}
+{% include figure image_path="/assets/images/isort14-0.png" alt="47 and 35 swapping positions in the collection." caption="47 and 35 swapping positions in the collection." %}

 The two face-up cards **29** and **35** are **in order**, so we stop and flip them both face-down.

-{% include figure image_path="/assets/images/isort15-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 29, flip down 47.
-Stop because in order." %}
+{% include figure image_path="/assets/images/isort15-0.png" alt="29 and 35 being compared in the collection." caption="29 and 35 being compared in the collection." %}

 ### Add 67